 - Martindale-Hubbell® has given Paul its AV Preeminent® rating, earned by attorneys at the highest level of professional excellence.

-- Listed in Best Lawyers in America in the area of Personal Injury Litigation- Defendants, 2013-2020
+- Recognized in Best Lawyers in America in the area of Personal Injury Litigation- Defendants, 2013-2024 and Mass Tort Litigation/ Class Actions-Defendants, 2024

 Paul has been a frequent speaker on products liability, professional liability, class action defense, and court practice and procedures.